-Professor of Business Strategy, MBS Foundation Chair of Sustainability and Business
+Professor of Business Strategy, MBS Foundation Chair of Sustainability & Business

 Glenn Hoetker joined Melbourne Business School in 2018.
 He completed his PhD in international business at the University of Michigan.

 Prior to joining MBS, he was Dean’s Council Distinguished Scholar and Professor in the Department of Management of Arizona State University’s W. P. Carey school of business, where he also held a courtesy appointment in the Department of Supply Chain Management.
 He was also an affiliate professor at the Sandra Day O’Connor College of Law and a Senior Sustainability Scholar at the Julie Ann Wrigley Global Institute of Sustainability, an affiliation he still holds.
 Prior to joining ASU, he spent 10 years at the University of Illinois, where he was a member of both the strategy and international business groups in the College of Business, with additional appointments in the College of Law and the Institute for Genomic Biology, where he was part of the BioBEL (Business, Economic and Legal Aspects of Biotechnology) research group.

 He is an Associate Editor for the Strategic Management Journal and the Strategic Management Society’s new journal, Strategic Management Review.
 He serves on the Editorial Review Boards of Organization Science, Strategic Organization and Strategy Science.

 His research, teaching and outreach interests are at the confluence of strategy, innovation, and globalisation.
 Much of his recent work has explored these issues in the context of sustainability, particularly clean energy.

 Mellewigt T., Hoetker, G., Lütkewitte, M. (2018).
 Avoiding High Opportunism Is Easy, Achieving Low Opportunism Is Not: A QCA Study on Curbing Opportunism in Buyer–Supplier Relationships.
 Organization Science.